 Financial aid awards may be revised at any time due to changes in enrollment status, additional financial resources, or revised information.
 The student is responsible for notifying the financial aid office of any changes in his/her financial or academic status.
 In the event a student is over-awarded, whether by school or student error, the student must repay the over-award to the school so that it can be returned to the proper financial aid account.

 Financial aid awards are determined by a student's need and the availability of funds.

 Recipients of financial aid awards are responsible for notifying the financial aid office of any scholarships or loans they have received from outside sources so these may be included in their financial aid package.

 Degree Program Necessary

-Students receiving financial aid (loans, grants or college work study) must be enrolled in a degree program at SCU and maintain, or exceed, the minimum grade point average.
+Students receiving financial aid (loans, grants) must be enrolled in a degree program at SCU and maintain, or exceed, the minimum grade point average.

 Academic Progress Necessary

 After the initial award, financial aid will be given only to students who are satisfactorily progressing in their course work according to the standards outlined in the academic policies.
 Any student placed on academic probation for two sequential semesters will be ineligible for future financial aid until such time the probation status is cleared.

 The current refund policy for FLEX Studies students who drop or withdraw from a course is as follows:

 Up to the first class session...........................80%